Looking for Love was a romantic musical-comedy film starring the popular singer Connie Francis, Jim Hutton.

 Libby then decides to retire and get a job where she can meet the right man and get married.

-Libby later creates a clothes line she calls the “Lady Valet,” which interests Paul who wants to promote it.
+Libby creates a clothes line she calls the “Lady Valet,” which interests Paul who wants to promote it.
 Paul gets Libby on The Tonight Show Starring Johnny Carson to push her products.

 When Libby mentions that she was formerly a singer, Carson asks her to sing.
 Libby’s singing career takes off, and Paul becomes interested in Libby.